 Open Access Statement

 According to Budapest Open Access Initiative, the journal allows to read, download, copy, distribute, print, search, or link to the full texts of its articles and allows readers to use them for any other lawful purpose.

 Prompt access.
 All articles are available on the internet to all users immediately upon publication.

 Free of charge.
-Since the journal is funded by the state, its publication model is free of charge for readers as well as authors.
-There are no fees for article submission, processing or publication.
+Since the journal is funded by the state, its publication model is free of charge for readers.

 Creative Commons license.
 The journal content is licensed with CC BY-NC “Attribution-NonCommercial” Creative Commons license.

 We are glad to inform you that the new issue of the journal "Psychology in Russia: State of the Art" - 9(3), 2016 - was released.
 The issue contains special section "Mathematical learning: New perspectives and challenges" as well as articles on educational and developmental psychology.
 You can access the full-text articles here: http://psychologyinrussia.com/volumes/9_3_2016.php